usgs-bcb/drip/pipeline/readme.md

 # Data Processing Pipeline

-In efforts for creating reproducible and have long running sequential tasks this pipeline is setup using Apache Airflow.
+This data pipeline is setup with apache airflow.

 ### Configuration

-Edit the config.yaml file to direct resources
+Change the config-example.yaml file to config.yaml and add your direct resources (paths, models ,etc)

 ### Workflow